quietsy/advanced-configurations/docs/phone.md

+---
+tags:
+  - Other
+---

+# Phone

-# Periodic Phone Wipe Notes
+## Periodic Phone Wipe Notes

 I got into the habit of wiping my phone every 6 months (takes about an hour) in order to: